Morbid1134/Sim-Complex/README.md

 - Docker daemon running.

 ## Usage
-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine and navigate to the project directory.
     ```bash
     git clone https://github.com/Morbid1134/Sim-Complex.git
+    cd Sim-Complex
     ```

-2. Build the Docker image using the provided Dockerfile:
+2. If you have already cloned the repository and want to update it, pull the latest changes:
     ```bash
+    git pull origin main
+    ```

+3. Build the Docker image using the provided Dockerfile.
+If you have already built the Docker image and want to update it, you can rebuild it with the same image name you gave it before:
+    ```bash
     docker build -t your-image-name .
     ```

-3. Run the Docker container:
+5. Run the Docker container:
     ```bash
     docker run -p 5000:5000 your-image-name
     ```

-4. Access the application in your web browser at [http://localhost:5000](http://localhost:5000).
+6. Access the application in your web browser at [http://localhost:5000](http://localhost:5000).

 ## Dockerfile
 ```Dockerfile